Chase Sapphire Reserve annual travel credit — now even easier to use

 - 3 Chase points per dollar on travel (excluding the $300 in travel that’s reimbursed by your travel credit) and dining worldwide

 - 1 Chase point per dollar on all other purchases

 - Up to $100 statement credit for Global Entry or TSA PreCheck

 - Free Priority Pass Select membership for access to airport lounges

 - No foreign transaction fees

-- Rental car discounts with National Car Rental and Avis
+- Rental car elite status with National Car Rental and Avis

 If you shy away from premium credit cards with high annual fees, definitely consider the Chase Sapphire Preferred® Card instead, which we deem as hands-down the best credit card for beginners.

 Let us know if you have any questions!
 And subscribe to our newsletter for more posts like this delivered to your inbox once per day.